mendix/docs/content/ats/howtos/cab-02-switch.md

 The how-to assumes that you must build your own action.

 The how-to applies to all widgets like the button widget.
 If ATS needs to click the widget, you can follow this how-to until section [5 Last Check](#LastCheck).
-Keep in mind that it might need some adjustments!
+Keep in mind that it might need some adjustments according to the widget!

 Sections [6 Adding Logic to Make Your Action "Smarter"](#AddingLogic) and [7 Final Check](#FinalCheck) apply "logic" to an action that is of the check box type.
 If a widget is of the check box type, you can follow these steps to apply logic.